What is Control of Documented Information?

 For more information on how ISO 9001 defines required documentation, see the Documented Information guide by ISO.
 You can also refer to the official ISO 9000 manual under Clause 3.8 or ISO 9001:2015, Annex A.

-Although most would assume that by “documented information,” ISO 9001 is referred to documentation in the form of paperwork, that is not necessarily the case.
+Although most would assume that by “documented information,” ISO 9001 refers to documentation in the form of paperwork, that is not necessarily the case.
 In fact, under ISO 9001:2015, Clause 7.5.3 Control of documented information requirements and Clause 3.8.5, documentation can be in the form of any medium, including:

 Although the most common form of documented information is in traditional paper, know that your organization’s options are certainly not limited in this aspect.